t-cool/syntaxtree/README.md

-# synit
+# syntix

-Synit visualizes the structure of English sentences using Stanford CoreNLP and D3.js.
+Syntix visualizes the structure of English sentences using Stanford CoreNLP and D3.js.

 ![image](screenshot/image.png)